 - Stellar packaging and presentation

-- Box is multipurpose for storing odds and ends
+- The box is multipurpose for storing odds and ends

-- Good amount to start with if you’re not a wine drinker
+- A good amount to start with if you’re not a wine drinker

 - Not much information on the wines received